 It is mandatory for customers to be in compliance with applicable AFSPCMAN 91-710 requirements, as well as FAA 14 CFR, Part 400 for payload development, including the design of both flight and ground systems.
 Customers are responsible for providing inputs to the Firefly MSPSP during early stages of mission planning as part of Firefly's Safety Data Package.
-Critical safety inputs include batterie systems, pressure vessels, propulsion systems, ground support equipment, and separation systems.

 Customers are responsible for obtaining their own remote sensing, radio frequency approvals, and ensuring their payload meets all launching states involved in their mission's insurance requirements.
-Contact Firefly with inquires on special grounding requirements and ordnance devices.